Ask AI

 Specific circumstances

-Patients with Aspergillus otitis externa: as per IDSA 2016 guidelines, Perform mechanical cleansing of the external auditory canal and administer topical antifungals or boric acid in patients with noninvasive Aspergillus otitis externa.
+Patients with Aspergillus otitis externa: as per IDSA 2016 guidelines, perform mechanical cleansing of the external auditory canal and administer topical antifungals or boric acid in patients with noninvasive Aspergillus otitis externa.

 B